Schull (Skull), Co. Cork

 At the 1901 census, the population of the Union was 11,233.

-The building was burned down on 24th June 1921 by Sinn Fein forces.
+The building was burned down in the early hours of Sunday 24 June 1921 by Sinn Fein forces.
 Only a few overgrown ruins now remain.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Cork City and County Archives, 33a Great William O'Brien Street, Blackpool, Cork.
 Holdings: Guardians' Minutes (1920-1924).